 - In case the IPR are concerning Patent Rights, the spin-off shall have a say on all aspects in respect of the application, maintenance and enforcement of the Patent Rights.
 That is, as long as the spin-off is granted an exclusive license to the IPR.

-- In case the IPR are concerning Patent Rights, all out-of-pocket costs made by University related to filing, maintenance and upholding of the Patent Rights for a period of maximum thirty (30) months from the initial filing date that are related to the priority filing and the subsequent PCT filing, shall be for the account of the University.
+- In case the IPR are concerning Patent Rights, all out-of-pocket costs made by the University related to filing, maintenance and upholding of the Patent Rights for a period of maximum thirty (30) months from the initial filing date that are related to the priority filing and the subsequent PCT filing (Historical Costs) shall be reimbursed by the spin-off to the University upon completion of the milestone(s).
 Patent Right costs to be made after this period of thirty (30) months of the initial filing date as well as costs related to the national phases of the patent application, costs of transfer, and all costs after transfer shall be for the account of the spin-off.

 - In case the spin-off has met the milestone(s) within X years, the spin-off proves to be successful in the early development phase.
-If and when the spin-off has met the milestone(s) within X years, and the patent (application) is not ‘Broad IPR’, the spin-off is granted the option to acquire the ownership of the patent (application) at payment of no additional costs.
+If and when the spin-off has met the milestone(s) within X years, and the patent (application) is not ‘Broad IPR’, the spin-off is granted the option to acquire the ownership of the patent (application) at payment of the Historical Costs.
 Depending on the policy of the University, the University might delay this option to the moment an exit occurs at the latest.

 - University Holding may require that in the shareholders’ agreement and/or articles of association it is described that some far-reaching board and shareholders decisions may need the prior approval of a qualified majority of the votes cast by the general meeting.
 This qualified majority may require a blocking vote for each shareholder until a bona fide professional investor steps in.

 3.4 Share percentage